 The main feature of why this lens is often selected is its extremely wide aperture.
 A zoom lens with an aperture of f/1.8 is more likely a rarity in the camera world.
 With that feature, it performs very well in low light conditions both inside and outside.

 A silent and fast autofocus is also provided with a hypersonic motor.
-A great benefit for a Nikon D5600 DSLR camera.

-In terms of the quality and again a zoom with a large aperture, it’s an extremely affordable pro-grade lens.
-Alternatives with almost the same features are almost double as expensive as this Sigma lens for Nikon D5600.
+In terms of quality and specification, it’s an affordable pro-grade lens.
+Alternatives with the same features are almost double as expensive as this Sigma lens.

 2. Nikon AF-P DX 10-20mm f/4.5-5.6G VR